emilyriederer/Rtistic/README.md

 - If you have not already done so, make a copy of the `vignettes/my-gg-theme-vignette` in the same folder.
 Rename it as `{theme}-vignette.Rmd`
 - Find where the `gg_points` and `gg_distrb` plot objects are defined at the top of the script.
 Add onto this code with `+ theme_{theme}()` to apply your theme to the plots
+- Be sure to change any boilerplat text and update the vignette's title in the YAML header
 - Since vignettes serve as long-form documentation, add some descriptive text about what motivated this theme

 ### RMarkdown Theme Instructions